2021 Cuban protests: Misinformation

 The Cuban government claimed that western countries including the United States, was responsible for the protests.
 This misinformation was used by the government to demonize protesters during the government's crackdown, as justification by the Cuban president for force to be used by government supporters against demonstrators and excessive prison sentences for protesters.

-Some media, activist groups and pro-regime conspiracy websites such as The Grayzone echoed the Cuban government's conspiracy theories during its violent response to the protests.
+Some media, activist groups and pro-regime conspiracy websites such as The Grayzone echoed the Cuban government's conspiracy theories during its response to the protests.
 Stories were published amplifying the Cuban state media narrative blaming the US, and downplaying support for the opposition in Cuba and the size of the protests.
-These proved to be false.
-News organizations such as CNN confirmed the scope of the demonstrations, calling them the "biggest since the revolution".
-Thus providing evidence debunking the claim that the protests did not have much support in Cuba and that it was mostly overseas.
+News organizations such as CNN claimed the scope of the demonstrations, calling them the "biggest since the revolution".
 The Cuban government suppressed photographers and journalists reporting on the event, and shut off the internet making it impossible for pictures and videos of the protests and violence against protesters to be shared on social media.
 Limiting pictures and videos of the demonstrations that were being disputed by media sympathetic to the Cuban government.